continuoustest/cphp-oracle/readme.md

 ### Prerequisites

-You need to have an access to the cphp oracle container
+You need to access to the cphp oracle container

 ### Installing